Fer-Jg/TownyAdvanced-Spanish/Installation.md

 6. Continue reading below, do not skip the Configuring Existing Worlds section of this guide.

 ## Configuring Existing Worlds
 Towny has a config section called Default New World Settings.
 When you started the server it took the default Default Settings and applied it to all your existing worlds.
 This includes the revert-on-unclaim and explosion-revert settings for each world.

-You must configure your worlds' settings. _Many admins wonder why the revert-on-unclaim feature is rolling back towns when they cannot pay their upkeep and fall to ruin, when they've turned the revert-on-unclaim off in the config; **it is because they skipped this step of the installation.**_
-1. Navigate to the newly-created _plugins/Towny/data/worlds_ folder.
-2. Open each **worldname.txt**.
-3. Edit each file accordingly.
+By default player cannot build/break in the wilderness, if you want to enable this use `/ta toggle wildernessuse`

+By default Towny will regenerate explosions in the wilderness, and when towns unclaim land their blocks will disappear and return to their pre-claim appearance.
+If you want to disable this use `/ta toggle regernations`.

 ## Configuring config.yml
 1. Navigate to _plugins/Towny/Settings_
 2. Open **config.yml**
 3. Carefully edit **config.yml** to your liking, including:
    * Townblock size defaulting at 16x16 (CANNOT BE CHANGED LATER!).
-   * Settings for future worlds (Settings for future **worldname.txt** files).
    * Settings for new towns and nations.
 4. Change the economy settings:
    * If you do not use an economy plugin, set `using_economy: false`.